PhoenixBasics/phoenixbasics.github.io/step1newapp.md

 mix deps.get
 ```

 Phoenix uses Brunch.io for asset management by default.
 Brunch.io’s dependencies are installed via the node package manager, not mix.
-This command install your node dependencies:
+SoT this command will install your node dependencies:

 ```
 cd assets && npm install && node node_modules/brunch/bin/brunch build
 ```

-This compile the project:
+This compiles the project:

 ```
 mix deps.compile
 ```

-Note that Phoenix auto reload for you so you don't have to run compile every time you make a file change.
+Note that Phoenix will auto-reload your code for you so you don't have to run compile every time you make a file change.

 ## Running the server
 After the application installed your dependencies, it tells you what to do next.